Vasya-kripto/near-docs/compile-nearcore.md

 ```

 ### Run nearup Using Compiled nearcore Client
-Now you can start the validator node on betanet using the following command
+Now you can start the validator node on betanet using the following command (change the nearcore folder name according to which version you want to run. nearcore-613953cf is used just for reference in the command below).

 ```
-nearup betanet --nodocker --binary-path $HOME/nearcore/target/release
+nearup betanet --nodocker --binary-path $HOME/nearcore-613953cf/target/release
 ```
 When you run the nearup command for the very first time it asks for an account ID.
 You will see a message similar to following on command line